tytydraco/yessleep/out/I_Used_To_Work_As_An_OnlyFans_Chatter.md

-I used to work as an OnlyFans chatter.

-&#x200B;

-I say *‘used to’* as if it was a long time ago.
-Truth is, I only really quit a couple of weeks ago for reasons that I think will soon be very obvious.

-&#x200B;

 I really don’t think that there’s any job more emblematic of how fucked up our society has become (sexually speaking) than the one I had.
+An OnlyFans chatter.
 I mean… really.
 My job was to sext strangers who thought I was their favorite OnlyFans model.
 Some days, I couldn’t shake the feeling that I was part of some sort of scam, but no. As far as I knew, the company I worked for was completely legitimate and everything I did was, (again, as far as I could tell) completely legal.
 Dystopian as fuck. *But legal*!

 &#x200B;